 Head south of Market Street for an afternoon near San Francisco’s birthplace—the Misión San Francisco de Asís, more commonly known as the Mission Dolores.
 Founded in 1776 under the direction of Father Junipero Serra, this adobe mission is the city’s oldest building, as well as California’s oldest original intact mission.
 And it’s also the namesake for one of San Francisco’s most vibrant and diverse neighborhoods.

 Make your first stop in the Mission District at La Taqueria, a decades-old institution known for its positively killer burritos (2889 Mission Street).
-But the delicious cheap eats don’t end there.
-A rotating selection of seasonal pies awaits at Mission Pie (2901 Mission Street), while Bi-Rite Creamery produces the city’s best small-batch, homemade ice cream (3692 18th Street).
+And the delicious cheap eats don’t end there.
+A rotating selection of seasonal pies awaits at Mission Pie (2901 Mission Street), Tartine Bakery creates pastries that are the stuff of local lore (600 Guerrero Street), and Bi-Rite Creamery has the city’s best small-batch, homemade ice cream (3692 18th Street).

 Not ready to call it a night?
-Grab a stool down the street at the James Beard-nominated Trick Dog, where you’ll choose from an inventively presented menu of even more inventive cocktails.
-If it’s offered, don’t miss the Pantone 7621, a tasty blend of bourbon, Combier, kummel, beet, ginger, and lemon (3010 20th Street).
+Grab a stool down the street at the James Beard-nominated Trick Dog, where you’ll choose from an inventively presented menu of even more inventive cocktails (3010 20th Street).

 Begin your morning in the Western Addition, San Francisco’s first multicultural neighborhood developed at the turn of the century.
-Just north of the Panhandle—the long, narrow park sandwiched between Oak and Fell Streets—some of the city’s best brunch dishes await you at NOPA, from custard French toast to butter-basted farm eggs (560 Divisadero Street).
+Just north of the Panhandle, some of the city’s best brunch dishes await you at NOPA, from custard French toast to butter-basted farm eggs (560 Divisadero Street).

 Stroll off your breakfast several blocks eastward in Hayes Valley, another neighborhood that gained new life following the 1989 earthquake.
 It’s also the site of the most grueling portion of the annual Bay to Breakers, as tens of thousands of costumed runners gasp their way up the Hayes Street Hill.
-But this morning, you’ll begin your walk among the Painted Ladies in Alamo Square, strolling downhill to browse the boutiques of the Hayes Street corridor.
-With perfectly soft original tees at Marine Layer, adorable travel accessories at Flight 001, and an impressive denim selection at Azalea, you’ll have plenty to keep you busy all morning (Hayes Street between Laguna and Gough Streets).
+But this morning, you’ll begin your walk among the Painted Ladies in Alamo Square, strolling happily downhill to browse the boutiques of the Hayes Street corridor (Hayes Street between Laguna and Gough Streets).

 Parks And Recreation

-Although it sees nearly 13 million visitors each year, Golden Gate Park quickly makes you forget that you’re in a city of more than 825,000 people.
+Although Golden Gate Park sees nearly 13 million visitors each year, it still quickly makes you forget that you’re in a city of 825,000 people.
 This thousand-acre expanse is a joy to explore and an even greater joy to get lost in.
-You may end up at the front door of the breathtaking Conservatory of Flowers, or reliving the Summer of Love on Hippie Hill to the east.
-Just be sure to make time for the California Academy of Sciences, one of the largest and greatest museums of natural history, or the de Young Museum, the host of such wonderful visiting art exhibits as Johannes Vermeer’s “Girl with a Pearl Earring.”
+You may end up at the front door of the Conservatory of Flowers, or relive the Summer of Love on Hippie Hill to the east.
+Just be sure to make time for the California Academy of Sciences or the de Young Museum, the host of such wonderful visiting art exhibits as Johannes Vermeer’s “Girl with a Pearl Earring.”

 Last Tonga In Paris